-This has been reviewed on twenty eight occasions by Adult Social Care and Health Senior Management Team and a discussion between the Executive Director and Cabinet Member.
+This has been reviewed on thirty-two occasions by Adult Social Care and Health Senior Management Team and a discussion between the Executive Director and Cabinet Member.

-The latest review on week beginning 19 April 2021 notes that following ongoing work by officers, the current position is that these interim charging arrangements need to remain in place to reflect that provision delivered by Derbyshire County Council or private and independent sector providers may not be fully operational or that a person's support requirements have changed.
+The latest review on week beginning 14 June 2021 notes that following ongoing work by officers, the current position is that these interim charging arrangements need to remain in place to reflect that provision delivered by Derbyshire County Council or private and independent sector providers may not be fully operational or that a person's support requirements have changed.
 We are continuing to issue payments to providers, for example for a day service as if the person is attending, however we are not charging the person as they have not attended.
 This means we are doing what we can to support providers whilst services remain closed or have limited operational activity due to social distancing requirements.

-This position continues to remain unchanged currently, however, as part of the Governments roadmap to ease lockdown restrictions from 8 March 2021 onwards and as Adult Social Care is beginning to reopen more services, we will continue to review our approach to financial charging in line with Government guidance as it emerges.
+This position continues to remain unchanged currently, however, as lockdown restrictions ease and as Adult Social Care starts to open up more services, we will continue to review our approach to financial charging in line with Government guidance as it emerges.

-This decision will continue to be reviewed on a fortnightly basis by the Adult Care Senior Management Team.
+There is no change to this decision at the current time and it will continue to be reviewed on a fortnightly basis.

+The next review of this decision will take place by the Adult Care Senior Management Team in the week beginning 28 June 2021.